lewtucker/zpr-demo/README.md

 admin.zpr.org (created: 2025-08-12T16:17:30Z) @ fd5a:5052:1:1::2
 ```

+Another interesting `vs-admin` command is `gui` which brings up a
+terminal based UI showing some details of the visa service operation.
+Just replace `actors` with `gui` in the above line to try it out.

 Connected as the admin adapter you cannot access the web service.
 So, for example, this will fail: